Intro0siddiqui/Elmiclan/ROADMAP.md

 ---

 - [ ] **Phase ID**: P2
+- **Title**: Secure E2EE Messaging
+- **User Story**: "As a clan member, I want to send end-to-end encrypted messages to other members, so that our communications remain private and secure."
+- **Core Acceptance Criteria**:
+  - [ ] A new "Messenger" page is available in the dashboard.
+  - [ ] Users can enter a recipient's Matrix ID and a message.
+  - [ ] Clicking "Send" successfully sends an E2EE message via the Matrix protocol.
+  - [ ] The backend logic is handled by a secure Genkit flow.
+- **File / Module Touches**: `src/app/dashboard/messenger/page.tsx`, `src/ai/flows/send-secure-message.ts`, `src/lib/constants.ts`, `package.json`
+- **Status**: In Progress
+- **Notes / Open Questions**: The Matrix client credentials in the flow are currently placeholders.

+---

+- [ ] **Phase ID**: P3
 - **Title**: Advanced AI-Powered Features
 - **User Story**: "As a user, I want to receive AI-powered advice on how to advance my rank, so that I have a clear path for progression."
 - **Core Acceptance Criteria**: